Vicolas11/lendsqr-fe-test/README.md

 - [Acknowledgments](#acknowledgments)

 ## Project Overview
 This project is a responsive dashboard application built using React, TypeScript, and SCSS.
-It includes several pages such as Login, Dashboard, User Page, and User Details Page, each designed to interact with a mock API and local storage for user data management.
+It includes several pages such as Login, Dashboard, User Page, and User Details Page, each designed to interact with a mock API and local storage for user data management [read more](https://docs.google.com/document/d/1G3pKi4uwbgFA0kfJJJh_5u1paEuCCldFHBCN3iZOLgw/edit?usp=sharing).

 ## Features
 - **Login Page**: Allows users to authenticate.